You can’t mitigate a risk you don’t know about. Here are eight ways to identify your organization’s potential risks and better prepare to manage them.

 8 Strategies for More Comprehensive Risk Identification

 Identifying all potential risks can be a challenge for any business.
-No matter how large or small your organization is, you will need to account for a wide variety of internal factors and monitor ongoing events in the world to account for external threats.
-General brainstorming and using risk analysis frameworks such as a SWOT analysis or a root cause analysis can be incredibly helpful.
+No matter how large or small your organization is, you will need to account for a wide variety of internal factors and monitor ongoing events worldwide to address external threats.
+General brainstorming and the use of risk analysis frameworks, such as a SWOT analysis or a root cause analysis, can be incredibly helpful.

 But identifying all risk factors can be hard on your own.
 Here are eight risk identification methods to make sure you have all your bases covered and can identify the most likely and important risks to your organization: